 Each day of camp features a new visiting expert discussing their work and leading a hands-on workshop with campers.
 Experts come from academic and industry backgrounds.

-Sofy is a hardware hacker, artist, and educator working with video, interactivity, projections, and code.
+Sofy is a site-specific media artist and educator working with eeg, sound, video, interactivity, projections, andcode.
 Sofy's performances enact and reframe hegemonies, she works with materials that exemplify our deep entanglement with petro-culture and technology’s affect on consciousness.
-She has worked on projects at Eyebeam, 3LD, the Netherlands Institute voor Media Kunst, Steim, ARS Electronica, Games for Learning Institute, The National Mall and has taught at GAFFTA, NYU, and Srishti.
+She has worked on projects at Eyebeam, 3LD, the Netherlands Institute voor Media Kunst, Steim, ARS Electronica, Games for Learning Institute, The Guggenheim (NYC), The National Mall and has taught at GAFFTA, MoMA, NYU, Srishti, and the Rubin Museum.

 Virtual Camp Details